jasondbaker/simpleims/README.md

 POST | /incidents | Create a new incident
 POST | /incidents/{id}	| Update an existing incident
 DELETE | /incidents/{id} | Delete an existing incident

-**CATEGORIES**

-Each incident is categorized for reporting or future service routing.
+**REPORTS**

+A report is a set of data that represents a meaningful metric related to the system.
+For example, a report include data on the number of incidents opened each day for the past three months.

 METHOD | ENDPOINT | ACTION
 ------- | ---------------- | -------------------------
-GET	| /categories | Get complete list of categories GET	| /categories/{id} | Get information for a specific category
+GET | /reports/incidents[?days=&#60;num&#62;] | Get all the incidents created within the past number of days GET	| /reports/incidentcount[?days=&#60;num&#62;] | Get the number of incidents opened each day within the past number of days
+GET	| /reports/stats | Get statistics on the number of currently open incidents

 ## HISTORY

 SimpleIMS was started by Jason Baker in the spring of 2014 as part of a software engineering graduate class